zahid47/mixify/README.md

 - [ ] Keep the user logged in using refresh tokens
 - [ ] Add support for liked songs
+- [ ] Create an ML model to classify if song X is a remix of song Y

 <!-- Contact -->